Updated for the 2023-2024 flu season

 A kidney or liver disorder

-Weak immune system from HIV/AIDS, long-term steroids, or other immune-suppressing medicines
+Weak immune system from HIV/AIDS or long-term use of steroids or other immune-suppressing medicines

 A blood disorder such as sickle cell disease